The Dangers of Teens & Inhalants

-Are whipped cream and nail polish remover really dangerous?
-Experts say yes, based on recent huffing trends.
+Could whipped cream canisters and nail polish remover really be a dangerous for your child?
+Experts say yes, based on recent news and trends.
+Here's what you need to know to recognize problematic issues with your child.

 Good for you if you've talked to your kids about the dangers of drugs and alcohol.
 But you're not done yet.
 Many of the products you have around the house, such as correction fluid and aerosol hair spray, can be even more harmful than many illegal drugs if deliberately inhaled.